Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Introduction

 \section{Introduction}

-The advent of the Event Horizon Telescope (EHT) has inaugurated a precision era for testing fundamental physics in the strong-field regime.
-The horizon-scale images of supermassive black holes M87* \cite{EHT2019} and Sagittarius A* (Sgr A*) \cite{EHT2022} provide a unique opportunity to probe the spacetime geometry via the ``black hole shadow.''
-While current observations remain consistent with General Relativity (GR), the measurement uncertainties leave ample room for alternative theories.
-This is particularly pertinent given the persistent challenges GR faces on cosmological scales, most notably the nature of dark energy and the initial singularity problem.
+The advent of the Event Horizon Telescope (EHT) has ushered in a precision era for testing fundamental physics in the strong-field regime.
+Horizon-scale images of the supermassive black holes M87* \cite{EHT2019} and Sagittarius A* (Sgr A*) \cite{EHT2022} provide a unique avenue to probe the underlying spacetime geometry through the ``black hole shadow.''
+Although current results are consistent with General Relativity (GR), the present uncertainties still allow viable departures from GR.
+This remains particularly timely in view of the open challenges faced by GR on cosmological scales, most notably the origin of late-time acceleration and the initial singularity problem.

-To address these cosmic puzzles, theoretical extensions often proceed by modifying either the gravitational action or the energy-momentum sector.
-In the gravitational sector, the 4D Einstein-Gauss-Bonnet (EGB) theory proposed by Glavan and Lin \cite{Glavan2020} has ignited intense research interest.
-By rescaling the Gauss-Bonnet coupling constant $\alpha \to \alpha/(D-4)$ in the limit $D \to 4$, this theory bypasses the Lovelock theorem and admits non-trivial black hole solutions.
-Although the original regularization scheme faced criticism regarding its consistency \cite{Lu2020, Ai2020}, subsequent well-defined scalar-tensor formulations \cite{Hennigar2020, Fernandes2020} have confirmed the validity of the resulting field equations for static spherically symmetric spacetimes.
-Extensive studies have since explored the phenomenological implications of 4D EGB gravity, including black hole thermodynamics \cite{Wei2020, Hegde2020, Halder:2025lrq, Hu:2025mdr}, quasinormal modes \cite{Churilova2020, Konoplya2020a, Becar:2025niq}, and notably, the optical properties of black hole shadows \cite{Zubair:2023cep, Badia:2021kig, Kumar2020, Liu:2022plm}.
-On cosmological scales, the theory allows for a negative coupling constant ($\alpha < 0$), which can theoretically support non-singular ``bouncing universe'' solutions \cite{Khodabakhshi2024} and has been rigorously constrained by Big Bang Nucleosynthesis and late-time expansion data \cite{Zanoletti:2023ori, Clifton2020}.
+Motivated by these issues, theoretical efforts commonly extend the standard framework by modifying either the gravitational sector or the energy--momentum content.
+On the gravity side, the 4D Einstein-Gauss-Bonnet (EGB) theory proposed by Glavan and Lin \cite{Glavan2020} has attracted substantial attention.
+By rescaling the Gauss--Bonnet coupling as $\alpha \to \alpha/(D-4)$ and taking the limit $D\to4$, the theory yields non-trivial black-hole solutions that formally evade the Lovelock theorem.
+While the original regularization procedure has been questioned in the literature \cite{Lu2020, Ai2020}, subsequent well-defined scalar--tensor formulations \cite{Hennigar2020, Fernandes2020} have clarified the status of the resulting field equations for static, spherically symmetric spacetimes.
+Since then, a broad body of work has explored phenomenological consequences of 4D EGB gravity, including black-hole thermodynamics \cite{Wei2020, Hegde2020, Halder:2025lrq, Hu:2025mdr}, quasinormal modes \cite{Churilova2020, Konoplya2020a, Becar:2025niq}, and in particular shadow-related observables \cite{Zubair:2023cep, Badia:2021kig, Kumar2020, Liu:2022plm, Vagnozzi:2022moj}.
+On cosmological scales, the theory admits negative coupling ($\alpha<0$), which can support non-singular bouncing solutions \cite{Khodabakhshi2024} and has been constrained by Big Bang Nucleosynthesis and late-time expansion data \cite{Zanoletti:2023ori, Clifton2020}.